BWilb/Cheese_Reviews/source/swiss_cheese/index.rst

 Uses
 ~~~~~
-The only use swiss cheese has is with cooking or snacking.
-Swiss cheese could
+Swiss cheese has a couple uses; cooking and/or snacking.
+If used in cooking,
-be used as a topping for a multitude of dishes, including...
+swiss cheese could be used as a topping or ingredient for a multitude of
+dishes, including...

 ==============  =============  =============
 sandwiches      tacos          lasagna
 pizza           pasta          spaghetti
 eggs            burritos       mac & cheese
 ==============  =============  =============